An Invitation into the

 This practice becomes a path to reciprocity—one that teaches us how to be more caring stewards of our generous Earth.

-Whether you're looking to de-stress, reconnect, or simply slow down, you belong.
+Whether you're looking to de-stress, reconnect, or simply slow down, you’re invited.

 Sliding scale $10 - $40/participant.
 Pay what you can.
 No one will be turned away due to lack of funds.

 Join a welcoming community of people for a monthly 2-hour forest bathing walk.
 Come once or make it a regular practice—it’s up to you.
-Open to all ages 14 and up; minors must be accompanied by an adult.
+Open to all, ages 16 and up; minors must be accompanied by an adult.

 Welcome Walks